-Instruction 3 L Hours per week
+Instruction Duration of SEE SEE CIE Credits 3 L Hours per week 3 Hours 60 Marks 40 Marks 3

-Duration of SEE 3 Hours

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 Prerequisite: A course on basics of electronics is required

 - 1. To familiarize the concepts related to cellular communication and its capacity. - 2.
 To teach students the fundamentals of propagation models and multipath fading. - 3.
 To describe diversity schemes applied in wireless communication and understand the latest wireless technologies